List of secondary highways in Algoma District

 This is a list of secondary highways in Algoma District, most of which serve as logging roads or provide access to isolated and sparsely populated areas in the Algoma District of northeastern Ontario.
 Some of the shorter ones are also access routes for communities with moderate amounts of tourism, most famously St. Joseph Island's highway 548.

 Highway 519

 Secondary Highway 519, commonly referred to as Highway 519, is a provincially maintained highway in the Canadian province of Ontario.
-The highway is 30.5 km in length, connecting Highway 17 near Obatanga Provincial Park with Dubreuilville station.
+The highway is 30.5 km in length, connecting Highway 17 near Obatanga Provincial Park with the town of Dubreuilville.
 A private logging road continues east from there.

-Highway 519 was assumed in 1956, and has remained unchanged since then.
-The route is gravel surface throughout its length and encounters no communities of any size along its length, aside from Dubreuilville.
+Highway 519 was assumed in 1985; its routing has remained unchanged since then.
+The route is paved throughout its length and encounters no communities of any size along its length, aside from Dubreuilville.

 Highway 532

 Secondary Highway 532, commonly referred to as Highway 532, is a provincially maintained secondary highway in the Canadian province of Ontario.
 The route connects several mining and milling towns in Unorganized Algoma District, notably Searchmont.
 The route is remote, ending at a mine access road 14.2 km north of Highway 556, its southern terminus.

 A former designation of Highway 532 travelled through Muskoka along the Parry Sound Colonization Road and was redesignated as Highway 141 in 1974.
 At that time, the present route was established following what was until then a segment of Highway 556.
 It has remained unchanged since then.